-This Curriculum Framework includes courses that are accredited for the HSC and provides Learners with the opportunity to obtain nationally recognised vocational qualifications.
-This is known as dual accreditation
+This curriculum framework includes courses that are accredited by the HSC and provides learners with the opportunity to obtain nationally recognised vocational qualifications.
+This is known as dual accreditation.

 CUA30420 Certificate III in Live Production and Technical Services.

-Compulsory core Training Package units
+Compulsory core Training Package units: